traefik/traefik/docs/content/operations/api.md

 ### `insecure`

-Enable the API in `insecure` mode, which means that the API will be available directly on the entryPoint named `traefik`.
+Enable the API in `insecure` mode, which means that the API will be available directly on the entryPoint named `traefik`, on path `/api`.

 !!! info
     If the entryPoint named `traefik` is not configured, it will be automatically created on port 8080.